yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 <p></p>
 ![Star Tyrant](/img/star-tyrant.png)

 The person playing this character would start with something called the _Bridle of Aeons_?
 What does that do?
 What does it mean for the world we're building?
+How do the other characters (rolled similarly) relate to this background?
+One can easily imagine how a homebrew setting, informed by characters with backgrounds like these, would make for a truly _unique_ play experience.

-The character backgrounds, the writing and the absolutely gorgeous art really helps the GM (and the players) lean-in to the _Weird_.
+This is of course just one aspect of what makes Troika! such a special game; the writing and absolutely gorgeous art also help the GM (and the players) lean-in to the _Weird_.
 I strongly recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
 The game's art is _perfect_ for the setting it encourages.